Dedomena-exerevnitis/mids-w207-kaggle/W207_Project_Outline.md

 - EDA
   - Distribution of each feature

-    The count of winning times of each team from either tournament or regular season shows the overall performance of that team across years.
+    The count of winning games of each team from either tournament or regular season shows the overall performance of that team across years.
 Tops 5 count of winning time of regular season is UConn (632), Tennessee (554), Duke (544), Stanford (543), WI Green Bay (531).
-However, the count of winning times among top 15 teams are quite close to each other, indicating overall high performance of those team in regular season.
-Tops 5 count of winning time of tournament is UConn (93), Tennessee	(69), Duke (52), Stanford (52), Notre Dame (51).
-The top rankings of count in tournament is quite similar as that of regular season, indicating a consistent performance of each team from regular season to tournament.
+However, the count of winning games among top 15 teams are quite close to each other, indicating overall high performance of those team in regular season.
+The top 5 count of winning games in the tournament is: UConn (93), Tennessee	(69), Duke (52), Stanford (52), and Notre Dame (51).
+We noticed that the top rankings of tournament game wins is quite similar to winning games in the regular season, indicating a consistent performance of each team from regular season to tournament.

-    Additionally, we explore the possibility of using past game performance (regular season and in the tournament) as a feature.
+    Additionally, we explored the possibility of using past game performance (regular season and in the tournament) as a feature.
 Of the 364 teams, 252 of them have participated in the NCAA March Madness tournament at least once since 1998.
 Median = 3 appearances; mean = 5.33; mode = 0,1.
 Nonzeros: 252/364.
 This indicates that 1) not all teams make it to the tournament, even over a 21 year period.
 Also, a higher mean than median suggests a positive skew, meaning that there are several teams that have appeared many times in the tournament (max = 21; UConn, Notre Dame, Stanford, Tennessee), but most teams appear infrequently or not at all.

     Our dataset also includes seeds for all teams in the tournament since 1998.
 Seeds are between 1 and 16, within each region (4 regions).
 Each year, there are 4 teams with seeds of each value.
 Some teams seem to regularly perform well in the tournament, so we examined the average seed value for teams.
 The top 5 teams with the best (lowest) average seed are: UConn (1.24, 21 appearances), Duke (2, 20 appearances), Tennessee (2, 21 appearances), USC (2.56, 9 appearances), and Baylor (2.59, 17 appearances).

-    As for the relevant fields statistics, we did the Kernel density estimation (KDE) plot to compare winning team and losing team.
-Almost all the fields metrics have similiar distribution between winning team and losing team.
-However, winning teams shows advantage in the means of Field Goal Percentage (FGP), 2 point field goal shooting (FGP2), 3 point field goal shooting (FGP3),and Assist Per Game (Ast), indicating those metrics maybe important features to examine in detail and be used in the modeling.
+    For the relevant fields statistics, we did the Kernel density estimation (KDE) plot to compare the winning team and losing team.
+Almost all the fields metrics have similar distribution between winning team and losing team.
+However, winning teams show an advantage in the means of Field Goal Percentage (FGP), 2 point field goal shooting (FGP2), 3 point field goal shooting (FGP3),and Assist Per Game (Ast), indicating those metrics maybe important features to examine in detail and be used in the modeling.

   - Missing values